oscarschraenkler/DengAI/README.md

 By providing accurate predictions of dengue fever cases, we could help public health workers and local health authorities to better allocate resources towards reducing the impact of potentially life-threatening epidemics.

 ## Approach
-We had two weeks to
+We had a timeframe of two weeks to explore the data, develop a model and put it in production.
+Here were our steps:
 - [Exploratory Data Analysis](notebooks/Exploratory%20Data%20Analysis.ipynb) to understand and clean the data.
 - [Regression models](notebooks/Regression%20Modeling.ipynb) and [deep learning models](notebooks/Deep%20Learning%20Models%20final%20notebook%20Tizian.ipynb) were optimized and evaluated.
 - The best performing model, a random forest regressor, was submitted to the competition and scored 589 out of 12529 submissions, ranking among the top 4.8% of models submitted.